shashank-project-github/video-streaming-bootstrap-/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Author

 - Shashank Verma

-### Contact

-For any inquiries or feedback, please contact:
-- Email: info@showtime.com

 ### Acknowledgments